andyparfei/tasklist3000/README.md

 # Taskmaster3000

-## Getting started with Taskmaster3000
+## Getting started with Tasklist 3000

 ### 1. Clone the repo